 ~ PA behaviour as mentioned above is control driven.
 In turn, it is fueled by secrets and the lack of open communication.
 The resolution of PAB can only start to occur if open, honest and equal communication is achieved.

 There are of course many other indications of PAB, but these points give you the general idea.

 ~ People who behave with an air of superiority or who are overly self-confident.
 Usually, this behaviour is a facade to cover insecurity and self-doubt.
 Most of these people have extremely fragile egos.

-~ Judgemental people are in many cases people who feel constantly judged themselves or experienced severe judgement as a child.
+~ Judgemental people are in most cases people who feel constantly judged themselves or experienced severe judgement as a child.

 ~ It has been scientifically proven that people who are depressed have a more realistic and accurate view of the world than those who are not.

 Well, that’s it for this post.
-Another mini lesson in Psych 101.
-Obviously none of these items in themselves in minor amounts is going to amount to life altering dysfunction.
-Only in excess, can they be a signal of something much worse and or a symptom of an underlying disorder.
+Another mini-lesson in Psych 101.
+Obviously, none of these items in themselves in minor amounts is going to amount to life-altering dysfunction.
+But in excess, can they be a signal of something much worse and or a symptom of an underlying disorder.